mmitss/mmitss-az/src/mrp/priority-request-solver/README.md

 end;
 ```

-### Schedulemanager Class
+### ScheduleManager Class
-The Schedulemanager class can read the Results.txt file and develop optimal schedule in a JSON formatted message.
-An example of such JSON formatted messages is as follows:
+The ScheduleManager class can read the Results.txt file and develop optimal schedule in a JSON formatted message.
+The schedule contains the information about start time, end time of different commands, like- Hold, Force-Off, Ommit, Vehicle-Call etc. for each phases.
+The optimal schedule contains the optimal signal timing plan for two cycles.
+An example of such JSON formatted optimal schedule is as follows:
 ```
 {
     "MsgType": "Schedule",